lextoumbourou/notes/content/comp_investing_part_1.md

 ## [What Could Be Improved](#what-i-would-improve)

-The course lectures were sometimes a little dry and, perhaps due to my Gen Y attention span, a bit long.
+The course lectures were sometimes a little dry and a bit long for my Gen Y attention span.
 Udacity's model of providing question-based "checkpoints" along the way, really helped to keep me engaged and break up the videos.
 This course could consider something similar.
 Come to think of it, there were actually a couple of them in earlier videos but they seemed to disappear by Week 2.

 There was also a number of problems with the video quality, including low audio, distorted audio, bloopers and so forth.
 Sometimes I wondered why they hadn't rerecorded the videos where there were clearly major defects.

 I think Coursera has some work to do with the interface too.
 I found it slightly annoying that the video couldn't be made full screen via the UI.
 Not sure why they would prevent that, since they have the videos available for download.
 Lastly, I found the forums a little disorientating.
-Especially coming from Udacity's forum system where posts can be linked to lessons making it clear what they're about.
-Though, in fairness, I didn't spend enough time on it.
+Especially coming from Udacity's forum system where posts are linked to lessons and assignments making it clear what they're about.
+Though, in fairness, I didn't spend much time getting used to them.

 Completely unrelated to the course quality, but I also had a bit of trouble with a lot of the "maths" that goes into finance.
 Often there's *theoretical world* values plugged into formulas that involve *real world* implications.
 The idea of the "risk premium" in CAPM is a good example of this - can the standard deviation of an investment's historic performance really be enough to say if it is safe or not?